An Invitation to Join the Sacred Space of a Blessingway

 What is a Blessingway?

-A Blessingway or Mother’s Blessing is a celebration of pregnancy and becoming a mother that focuses more on the mother than the baby.
-Typically a group of her closest friends will come together and honor her pregnancy and journey into motherhood.
+A Blessingway, or Mother’s Blessing, is a celebration of pregnancy and becoming a mother that focuses more on the mother than the baby.
+During a Blessingway, a group of her closest friends will come together and honor her pregnancy and journey into motherhood.
 They will offer words of wisdom around preparing for birth and postpartum and often include a small ceremony to mark the occasion.
-Read more below.

 Blessingway versus Baby Shower